 Our solid conservatory roofs give the homeowner a choice of glazing or Velux windows which means despite being a solid roof, it is not a dark, gloomy space like those created by conservatory insulation.
 Both the Ultraroof and the Livinroof can be installed with full-length, high-performance glass panels giving you full control over where the natural light floods the new living space, along with the adjoining rooms.

 Create a thermally efficient conservatory the right way

-The whole reason homeowners start looking at conservatory insulation is because they want an extension of their home that is thermally efficient, a room that can be used the whole year round.
-Both the Ultraroof and the Livinroof solid conservatory roofs are not only the strongest and the lightest replacement conservatory roofs on market, but they also offer superior thermal performance unrivaled by any conservatory insulations installation.
+The whole reason homeowners start looking at conservatory insulation is because they want an extension of their home that is thermally efficient, a room that can be used the whole year-round.
+Both the Ultraroof and the Livinroof solid conservatory roofs are not only the strongest and the lightest replacement conservatory roofs on market, but they also offer superior thermal performance unrivalled by any conservatory insulations installation.